matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

-Typically, a moderator will be pinged by a bystander, and the moderator will respond by first banning the throwaway account and then issuing redactions for each event the throwaway account sent in their client.
+Typically, a moderator will be pinged by a bystander, and the moderator will respond by first banning the throwaway account and then issuing redactions via a client for each event the throwaway account sent.

 Due to the architecture of various Matrix APIs, there are multiple issues that can occur in the moderator's flow.

-1. Calling `/messages` is required for some clients to accurately get the full list of `event_ids` the throwaway account sent.
+1. Calling `/messages` is required for some clients to accurately get the full list of `event_id`s the throwaway account sent.
 This is a compounding problem because homeservers can be slow to respond to a filtered `/messages` request and then the client must still process the response and issue a redaction for each event returned.